axondeepseg/axondeepseg/docs/source/documentation.rst

 Virtual environments are a tool to separate the Python environment and packages used between Python projects.
 They allow for different versions of Python packages to be installed and managed for the specific needs of your projects.
-There are several virtual managers available, but the one we recommend and will use in our installation guide is `conda <https://conda.io/docs/>`_, which is installed by default with Miniconda.
+There are several virtual environment managers available, but the one we recommend and will use in our installation guide is `conda <https://conda.io/docs/>`_, which is installed by default with Miniconda.
-Before installing AxonDeepSeg, we strongly recommend you create a virtual environment before you continue with your installation.
+We strongly recommend you create a virtual environment before you continue with your installation.

-To create a Python 3.6 virtual environment named "ads_venv", in a terminal window (Mac OSX or Linux) or Anaconda Prompt (Windows) run the following command and answer "yes" to the installation instructions::
+To create a Python 3.6 virtual environment named "ads_venv", in a terminal window (Mac OSX or Linux) or Anaconda Prompt (Windows) run the following command and answer "y" to the installation instructions::

     conda create -n ads_venv python=3.6

 Then, activate your virtual environment::

-    source activate ads_venv
+    conda activate ads_venv

 ..
 NOTE ::
    To switch back to your default environment, run::

-       source deactivate
+       conda deactivate

 AxonDeepSeg
 -------------------------------------------------------------------------------